 The Basilica of Bom Jesus is a historic Roman Catholic basilica in Old Goa and is one of the most famous churches in India.

-This stunning church invites tourists from all over the world to the resting place of St Francis Xavier
+The Basilica of Bom Jesus invites tourists from all over the world to the resting place of St Francis Xavier

 This dazzling basilica is a UNESCO World Heritage Site and the Baroque architectural style with its spectacular interior makes for an unmissable experience.

-The Basilica of Bom Jesus is an important pilgrimage site for Catholics and a popular tourist destination for history buffs, architects, design fanatics, and those on a spiritual journey – there are plenty of things to do in Goa, no matter what your preference!
+The Basilica of Bom Jesus is an important pilgrimage site for Catholics and a popular tourist destination for history buffs, architects, design fanatics, and those on a spiritual journey - there are plenty of things to do in Goa, no matter what your preference.

-17. Church of Our Lady of Immaculate Conception
+Church of Our Lady of Immaculate Conception

-The Immaculate Conception Church is another beautiful example of the Portuguese and Catholic influence.
-Built in 1541, this imposing alabaster-white beauty sits atop a hillside, overlooking Panjim.
+The Immaculate Conception Church is another beautiful example of the prevalent Portuguese and Catholic influence in Goa.

 If you want to experience the profound peace of the Church of Our Lady of Immaculate Conception, mass runs every day in English, Konkani, and Portuguese.

-18. Old Churches of Goa
+Old Churches of Goa

-In South Goa, you will be awestruck by the immense beauty of churches, so add a tour of Goa’s old churches to your list of things to do in Goa.
-See the Three Kings Chapel, Our Lady of Merces and St John The Baptist.
+In South Goa, you will be awestruck by the immense beauty of churches, so add a tour of Goa's old churches to your list of things to do in Goa.

-Tour the Chapel of St Catherine, The Church of St Francis of Assisi, The Church of Our Lady of Rosary, Sé Catedral and the Church of St Augustine for a well-rounded experience!
+Tour the Chapel of St Catherine, the Church of St Francis of Assisi, the Church of Our Lady of Rosary, Sé Catedral, and the Church of St Augustine for a well-rounded experience.

-19. Peep into the past with The Forts of Goa
+19. Peep into the Past with The Forts of Goa

-Goa, with its rich military and religious history, has several forts that have been built over the centuries.
-One of the most prized forts in north Goa is Fort Aguada, an immense structure overlooking the lapping waves of the Arabian sea.
+One of the most prized forts in north Goa is Fort Aguada, an immense structure overlooking the lapping waves of the Arabian Sea.

 In south Goa, you can find Mormugao Fort, adorning the mouth of River Zuari.